New Rule Allows Voluntary 70-Year-Old Age Limit For Charter/Fractional Pilots

 Key Takeaways:

-• A new federal omnibus spending bill allows large fractional and charter operators to optionally set a pilot age limit of 70, differing from the 65-year-old limit for airline pilots.
+• A new federal omnibus spending bill allows large fractional and charter operators to optionally set a 70-year-old age limit for their pilots, an increase from the 65-year limit for airline pilots.

-• If an operator chooses to implement this 70-year age limit, it will become a permanent legal requirement for that operation.
+• Once an operator chooses to implement the 70-year age limit, it becomes a permanent requirement for that operator under the law.

 See a mistake?
 Contact us.